project-everest/everquic-crypto/README.md

 ## How to verify, extract and build

 EverQuic is implemented in F\* in `src/`, and extracted to C in `dist/EverQuic.c` and `dist/EverQuic.h`.
+Then, to build the EverQuic static library, `dist/libeverquic.a`:

+1. Clone KReMLin from https://github.com/FStarLang/kremlin and point the `KREMLIN_HOME` environment variable to the KReMLin clone directory.

-Then, you can build the EverQuic static library, `dist/libeverquic.a`, by running: `cd dist && make -f Makefile.basic`
+2. In EverQuic, do `cd dist && make -f Makefile.basic`

 If `dist/EverQuic.c` and `dist/EverQuic.h` are not present, then you will need to regenerate them by verifying the F\* code and extracting